To understand our situation, historical context is an important starting point, but to design the future, historicism must be the endpoint.

 The Conqueror & Historical Context

-And upon writing this, it occurs to me that science focuses on phenomena which exhibit great repeatability.
-As a pattern becomes more consistent, the topic moves into science; as a pattern become fuzzier and less consistent, it moves into the humanities.
-Psychology and anthropology aren’t clearly one or the other, so at some universities they are included in the sciences, at others they are housed in liberal arts, and at a few, I am told, they are part of the college of education.
-So again, I am looking at the problem as a scientist looking at large, repeating & predictable patterns, rather than a humanist considering the uniqueness of historical context.
+This separation between science and the humanities can also be seen in psychology and anthropology.
+The two disciplines straddle both, they aren’t clearly one or the other; so at some universities, they are included in the sciences, at others they are housed in liberal arts.
+At a few, I have told, they are part of the college of education.
+So again, I am looking at historical problems, very large and horrific historical problems, as a scientist looking at large, repeating & predictable patterns, rather than a humanist considering the uniqueness of historical context.

 Historical Context as a Starting Point